themeteorchef/building-a-user-admin/building-a-user-admin.md

 [...]
 ```

 To things here.
 We're defining two functions that are called independently: `blockUnauthorizedAdmin` and `blockUnauthorizedManager`.
 We call the first when we're visting the `/users` route and the second when we're visting the `/managers` route.
 The idea here is that if a logged in user visits `/users`, we want to ensure that they're an admin user.
-If they're not, we want to redirect them to their "default" view (i.e. employees are redirected to the `employees` templatea).
+If they're not, we want to redirect them to their "default" view (i.e. employees are redirected to the `employees` template).

 Here, notice that in each of our functions, we make a call to `Roles.userIsInRole`, passing the "allowed" roles for that route.
 When we're on `/users`, we want our user to be an `admin` only.
 When we're on `/managers`, you can be an `admin` or `manager`.
 Notice that `employees` are open to _all_ logged in users as this is the lowest role level.
 Almost done!
 One last thing to point out.